 Steering, cargo, brakes, mirrors, tires, conspicuous or reflective tape, and a host of other things must be checked and confirmed to be working before a driver may hit the road.
 Many times, however, companies do not keep their vehicles in top shape and drivers do not take the time to fully inspect trucks, leading to dangerous trucks being on the road.

-What Are Common Types of Truck Accident Injuries?
+What Are Common Types Of Truck Accident Injuries?

 If you have sustained serious injuries after a truck accident, your medical bills may pile up quickly.
 Don’t wait until your debt has threatened your financial security to seek compensation.